 1) Shea Theodore Was Saved By a Random Drug Test

 Shea Theodore thought it was a little strange when he was summoned for a second drug test at the World Championships in 2019.
-As he told The Player’s Tribune last year, he was not prepared for the news that he had been flagged for the hormone hCG, which is typically found in pregnant women.
+As he told The Player’s Tribune in the months following the event, he was not prepared for the news that he had been flagged for the hormone hCG, which is typically found in pregnant women.
 In some cases, however, it serves as an indicator of testicular cancer.
 Theodore did, indeed, have testicular cancer, but catching it early made the subsequent procedure and recovery fairly routine.

 If the Golden Knights blueliner not been playing in the tournament but had been home for the summer, who knows when it would have been detected.
 It turns out, winning the silver medal with Team Canada was the second-best thing to come out of the World Championships for Theodore.